Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Despite this, I had good results with the Wi-Fi tracker.
 I connected to multiple Wi-Fi networks, and Eyezy successfully logged those networks with the correct longitude and latitude.
 My only complaint is that Eyezy doesn’t show Wi-Fi networks on a live map, so you have to manually look up the longitude and latitude online to see where your kid has been.

 Overall, Eyezy’s location tracking and geofencing features are pretty poor.
 If your kid turns off their internet connection, the tools will fail to register that your kid has left your house.
-And while Eyezy offers the largest geofence range I’ve seen in parental control tools, if a kid breaches the geofences, you will only receive a poorly written email informing you that they have.
+And while Eyezy offers the largest geofence range I’ve seen in parental control tools, if a kid breaches the geofences, Eyezy will take its time to inform you that they have.

 Location Tracking & Geofencing (Mobile Version)